 The female gathers nests materials and builds the nest herself.
 A male may accompany her but does not help.
 She makes a bulky nest of sticks taken from deciduous trees, filling the nest cup with soil, redcedar or grapevine bark, Spanish moss, palm fibers, hair, and pine needles.
 The nest takes 10 days or more to make, and the finished product is about 19 inches across with a cup about 5 inches across.

 Fish Crows, like other corvids (crows and jays), are intelligent, curious, social animals.
 Breeding pairs form in the summer, but in winter they gather into flocks of hundreds to thousands.
 Young Fish Crows, like other crow species, often play with objects that they find—one was seen hanging upside down and swinging from a weeping willow branch.
 Fish Crows join together (and may join American Crows) to mob hawks and other predators including raccoons, owls, and humans, driving them away.
 They forage around gulls and may steal food from them, as the gulls themselves often do from other seabirds.
 When in a dispute with an American Crow, Fish Crows (which are slightly smaller) always give ground.
 Back to top

-Fish Crows numbers have increased by about half a percent per year since 1966 according to the North American Breeding Bird Survey, and their range has expanded during this time.
-Partners in Flight estimates the global breeding population at 450,000 with 100 percent living in the U.S. They rate a 10 out of 20 on the Continental Concern Score and are not on the 2012 Watch list.
+Fish Crow populations slightly increased between 1966 and 2015, according to the North American Breeding Bird Survey, and their range has expanded during this time.
+Partners in Flight estimates a global breeding population at 450,000 with 100% living in the U.S. The species rates a 10 out of 20 on the Continental Concern Score.
+Fish Crow is not on the 2016 State of North America's Birds' Watch List.
 West Nile Virus killed many Fish Crows, as it did other crow and jay species, in the early 2000s, but the Breeding Bird Survey indicates that its numbers are rebounding.
 The range expansion of Fish Crows, which often raid nests, may affect some species of breeding birds, especially colonially nesting species.
 Although crows are protected by the Migratory Bird Treaty Act, because they have been regarded as pest species, states retained the right to allow hunting of them.
 Fish Crows are still hunted in some states.Back to top